CEGRcode/GenoPipe-docs/docs/StrainID/db/structure.md

 sidebar_label: Structure (VCF_DB)
 ---

-## Structure (VCF_DB)
+# Structure (VCF_DB)
 For StrainID, this is the "database" or directory with all the VCFs used by `identify-Strain.sh`.
-You will notice that StrainID provides reference files for both yeast (`sacCer3_VCF`) and human (`hg19_VCF`) so you can quickly get started without building up the database from scratch.
-However, you are free to customize the database by adding your own VCF files.
+You will notice that StrainID [provides reference files][pregenerated] for both yeast and human so you can quickly get started without building up the database from scratch.
+However, you are free to [customize the database][custom-db] by adding your own VCF files.

 :::caution
 If you add your own VCF files, make sure they match the genome build of both your BAM files and the other VCF files.